kjboost/Final-Project-Competition-Advanced-LLM-Course-2025---Analysis-and-Improvements/README.md

 In particular, I would like to investigate:

 - How differences in data distribution affect model outputs
-- How different data conditions (e.g., distribution, bias, noise) influence model behavior
+- How initial data conditions (e.g., bias, noise) influence robustness and behavior
 - How these effects become more complex in systems involving multiple interacting LLM agents

 Through this, I am interested in extending my understanding toward more complex environments, including LLM-based simulations.